 Everglades National Park remains one of the most endangered national parks in the country.
 Build up of southern Florida has intensified diverting the water with levees and canals.
 And this creates a problem as watery habitats in the park are shrinking because not enough water is getting into the Everglades.

 Great Smoky Mountains is the nation’s busiest park with more than nine million visitors every year.
 It covers 800 square miles of mountainous land and preserves some of the world’s most stunning deciduous forests.

-With 800 miles of hiking trails, it is surprising that relatively few visitors actually walk the trails; most choose the scenic view from their cars.
-But the designated international biosphere reserve is home to an incomparable variety of plants and animals and is worth a more than a passing by.
+With 800 miles of hiking trails, it is surprising that most visitors choose the scenic view from their cars.
+But the designated international biosphere reserve is home to an incomparable variety of plants and animals and is worth more than just driving by.